debuglevel/ansible-playbook-template/README.md

 * Install BBB via `bbb-install.sh`
 * ...

+## Update submodules

+You have to `git pull` for each submodule while you are in its folder.
+Maybe also other methods work, but the TortoiseGit dialog does not do this with its default settings.

 ## Install Ansible

 You have to install ansible on your controller node.
 This just might just be a laptop with a recent version of Python.
 Windows seems not to be supported - just use WSL instead.